5 min read

 As an example, most of us will have had chicken pox as children.
 Our adaptive immune system will have identified and mounted a large defense against the virus on first contact to counter the threat.

 There‘s a lot we can do to help support our immune system on a day-to-day basis so that we‘re ready to deal with sickness when it comes our way.

 Without a regular supply of key nutrients, your immune system becomes vulnerable to illness and infection.
-In one daily shake, Good Green Stuff provides 75+ ingredients that are designed to give your body everything it needs to support a healthy, resilient immune system - that why we call it serious nutrition.
+In one daily shake, Good Green Vitality provides 75+ ingredients that are designed to give your body everything it needs to support a healthy, resilient immune system - that why we call it serious nutrition.

 Kick start your immune system and feel better fast

-Our 120g trial size Good Green Stuff gives you a 12-day immunity boost.
+Our 120g trial size Good Green Vitality gives you a 12-day immunity boost.
 That‘s enough time for you to really feel the difference.
 Once you give your body all the nutrients it needs to function at its best, you‘ll never look back!